core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 being used in their network.
 When such a host needs to join a specific (CoAP) multicast group, it requires a way to signal to IP multicast routers which IP multicast address(es) it needs to listen to.

-The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to achieve this; therefore, this method SHOULD be used by group members to subscribe to the multicast group IPv6 address, on IPv6 networks that support it.
+The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to achieve this; therefore, this method SHOULD be used by members of a CoAP group to subscribe to its multicast IPv6 address, on IPv6 networks that support it.
 CoAP server nodes then act in the role of MLD Multicast Address Listener.
 Constrained IPv6 networks that implement either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLD as they have their own mechanisms defined.

 The IGMPv3 protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
-This SHOULD be used by group members to subscribe to their multicast group IPv4 address on IPv4 networks.
+This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks.

 The guidelines from {{RFC6636}} on the tuning of MLD for mobile and wireless networks may be useful when implementing MLD in constrained networks.